diverso-lab/fm_montecarlo/README.md

       Additionally, the case study of the Python framework for AAFMs can be configured to use the complete version of the feature model (default) or the excerpt version presented in the paper (using the `-e` option).

       - **Completion of partial configurations**: The problem of completing partial configurations deals with finding the set of non-selected features necessary for getting a complete valid configuration.
-While in a complete configuration each feature is decided to be either present or absent in the resulting configuration, in partial configurations, some features are undecided.
+While in a complete configurationk, each feature is decided to be either present or absent, in partial configurations, some features are undecided.
 So, given a feature model and a partial configuration, we can use Monte Carlo methods to complete the given partial configuration with valid selections.

       The problem can be executed with: